souvik757/ProcessManagement/README.md

  - Number of times it was waiting for memory
  - Number of times its preempted
  - Time it terminated or was killed
- - Its final state: Killed ?
-Terminated
+ - Its final state: Killed OR Terminated
 ```

 ### process creation